Fundamentals

 Implementations normally perform computations in floating-point, and must

-meet the range and precision requirements defined under Floating-Point Computation
+meet the range and precision requirements defined under Floating-Point Computation below.

 These requirements only apply to computations performed in Vulkan operations outside of shader execution, such as texture image specification and sampling, and per-fragment operations.
-Range and precision requirements during shader execution differ and are specified by the Precision and Operation of SPIR-V Instructions section.
+Range and precision requirements during shader execution differ, and are specified by the Precision and Operation of SPIR-V Instructions section.

 In some cases, the representation and/or precision of operations is implicitly limited by the specified format of vertex or texel data consumed by Vulkan.
 Specific floating-point formats are described later in this section.